-I am a patron of an animal rescue centre based on Crete, one of the Greek Islands.
+I am a patron of an animal rescue centre based on the Greek island of Crete.
 Takis Shelter was founded 4 years ago by a local DJ Theoklitos Proestakis.
 Using his own funds he created a safe refuge for stray and abandoned animals.

 The work he and his volunteers do is truly amazing.
 I was inspired to offer more help than just my monthly donation, so asked if they’d like any artwork created free of charge.